Summary of Significant Accounting Policies

 The Company expenses all costs as incurred in connection with patent licenses and applications (including direct application fees, and the legal and consulting expenses related to making such applications) and such costs are reflected in general and administrative expenses in the statements of operations.

 The Company accounts for stock-based compensation for all share-based payments made to employees and non-employees by estimating the fair value on the date of grant and recognizing compensation expense over the requisite service period on a straight-line basis.
 The Company recognizes forfeitures related to stock-based compensation as they occur.
 The Company estimates the fair value of stock options using the Black-Scholes option-pricing model.
-The Black-Scholes model requires the input of subjective assumptions, including expected common stock volatility, expected dividend yield, expected term, risk-free interest rate, and the estimated fair value of the underlying common stock on the date of grant.
+The Black-Scholes model requires the input of subjective assumptions, including expected common stock volatility, expected dividend yield, expected term, risk-free interest rate, and the estimated fair value (prior to the Company’s initial public offering) or the public market closing price of the Company’s underlying common stock on the date of grant.

 The Company accounts for corporate income taxes in accordance with GAAP as stipulated in ASC, Topic 740, Income Taxes, (“ASC 740”).
 This standard entails the use of the asset and liability method of computing the provision for income tax expense.
 Current tax expense results from corporate tax payable at the Federal and California jurisdictions for the Company, which relate to the current accounting period.
 Deferred tax expense results primarily from temporary differences between financial statement and tax return reporting, which result in additional tax payable in future periods.
 Deferred tax assets and liabilities are determined based on the differences between the financial statement basis and tax basis of assets and liabilities using enacted tax rates and law.
 Net future tax benefits are subject to a valuation allowance when management expects that it is more-likely-than-not that some portion or all of the deferred tax assets will not be realized.